camaraproject/Governance/documentation/API-Onboarding-and-Lifecycle.md

 | **Frozen**   | Proposal is temporarily inactive but may be reactivated by contributors.        | - No activity in GitHub for **6+ weeks**<br>- API owner absent **3 WG meetings**<br>- Approved by TSC but **no onboarding tracker** after 3 WG sessions | → Reactivated (returns to Active) or → Archived |
 | **Archived** | Proposal has shown no reactivation after an extended frozen period. | - Frozen for **two consecutive meta-release cycles**<br>- Explicit decision by WG or TSC | → New proposal required to resume |

-> **Note:** The condition "Approved by TSC but onboarding tracker not created" applies to proposals that have not yet resulted in a Sandbox repository.
+> **Note:** The condition "Approved by TSC but no progress regarding onboarding" applies to proposals that have not yet resulted in a Sandbox repository.
 Once a repository exists, further lifecycle rules apply as described in the *Lifecycle Management of API Repositories* section.
 ### What is a Frozen Proposal?

 A proposal is considered *frozen* when it no longer shows signs of active engagement or development by its owner.
 This mechanism prevents inactive items from blocking discussions while preserving them for future reactivation.